bnb-chain/greenfield/docs/tutorial/04-key-management.md

 ## Abstract

-The gnfd-cosmos-sdk comes with a built-in keyring module that helps manage private and public keypairs for secure interactions with a node.
-In this tutorial, we'll explore how to use the gnfd command to manage keys in the gnfd-cosmos-sdk.
+The greenfield-cosmos-sdk comes with a built-in keyring module that helps manage private and public keypairs for secure interactions with a node.
+In this tutorial, we'll explore how to use the gnfd command to manage keys in the greenfield-cosmos-sdk.

 ## Quick Start